ZacharieALES/AutoExpe/docs/experimentation_format.md

     * a key `"name"` (mandatory) which value is a string equal to the name of the Julia method; and
     * a key `"module"` (optional) which value is a string equal to the name of the Julia module in which the method is defined.
-If this key is  missing, the `Main`  module is first considered  and the all other loaded modules.
+If this key is  missing, the `Main`  module is first considered  and then all other loaded modules.

-The  entry  `"resolutionMethods"`  can  only  contain  one  resolution
+The  entry  `"resolutionMethods"`  can  either only  contain  one  resolution
 method:

     "resolutionMethods": "function1"